angelabadgomez/frontend-nanodegree-arcade-game/README.md

 ## Resources

-### Fonts
+### Base HTML, javascript code and CSS styles
+* HTML code and CSS provided by the Udacity Nanodegree Front-End Web Developer Program.
 * Art assets and game engine provided by Udacity.
-* The collision code was inspired on the [Box collison in JavaScrip](thttps://javascript.wekeepcoding.com/article/11446068/Box+collison+in+JavaScript)
+* The collision code was inspired on the [Box collison in JavaScrip](https://javascript.wekeepcoding.com/article/11446068/Box+collison+in+JavaScript)

 ### Technologies

 * HTML
 * CSS
 * Javascript ES6

-### Base HTML code and CSS styles

-Provided by the Udacity Nanodegree Front-End Web Developer Program for this project.